Climbing Mt. Atago: Day Hike!

 Just a little bit away from the bustle of tourist heavy Arashiyama is Mount Atago.
 The mountain is a very popular day hike for the residents of Kyoto and the surrounding areas.
 This 924m high mountain offers hikers and nature enthusiasts an easy brisk hike, a mere hour from major cities like Kyoto and Osaka City.
 In addition to the pleasure of a day out in nature, Mt.
 Atago has another attraction; the locally famous Atago Shrine, home to the Shinto god of fire.

-1. It is a total of 4 km to the top of the mountain.
+It is a total of 4 km to the top of the mountain.
 Most people take roughly 4 to 5 hours a round trip, so don’t set out too late in the day.
-We strongly discourage hiking the trail in the dark!

 After you see the black gate, it is just a little further to Atago Shrine!